ModiaSim/ModiaMath.jl/README.md

 ## Installation

 The package is registered in METADATA.jl and can be installed with Pkg.add.
-The latest released version (0.3.1) is the last one with support for Julia 0.6 and 0.7.
+The latest released version (0.3.1) is the last one with support for Julia >= 0.6.
-Trunk and later versions support Julia 1.0 and later.
+Trunk and later versions support Julia >=1.0.

 ```julia
 # Julia 0.6 and later: